locaal-ai/obs-urlsource/README.md

 The URL/API Source is a plugin for [OBS Studio](https://obsproject.com) that allows users to add a media source that fetches data from a URL or API endpoint and displays it as text.
 [OBS Forums page](https://obsproject.com/forum/resources/url-api-source-fetch-live-data-and-display-it-on-screen.1756/) | [Blog post](https://www.morethantechnical.com/2023/08/10/url-api-source-obs-plugin/)

+If this free plugin has been valuable to you consider adding a ⭐ to this GH repo, rating it [on OBS](https://obsproject.com/forum/resources/url-api-source-fetch-live-data-and-display-it-on-screen.1756/), subscribing to [my YouTube channel](https://www.youtube.com/@royshilk) where I post updates, and supporting my work: https://github.com/sponsors/royshil

 ### Usage Tutorial
 Watch a short tutorial on how to use and setup the URL/API source on your OBS scene.
 <div align="center">